Master of Arts in Micronesian Studies

 Either AN-405G or SO-405G may be taken, but not both.

-A student shall not take more than 9 credit hours of “G” courses.
+A student cannot not take more than 9 credit hours of “G” courses.

-MI-599A~D & MI-691A~D: These courses may be taken more than once for credit provided that the topics are substantially different.
+MI-599A~D & MI-691A~D may be taken more than once for credit provided that the topics are substantially different.

-The Graduate Certificate in Micronesian Studies gives academic recognition to students who have successfully completed the three required courses in the Micronesian Studies MA Degree Program plus two additional courses selected by the student and have passed the comprehensive exam in Micronesian Studies.
+The Graduate Certificate in Micronesian Studies gives academic recognition to students who have successfully completed the three required courses in the Micronesian Studies M.A.
+Degree Program, two elective courses selected by the student and the comprehensive exam in Micronesian Studies.
 The Graduate Certificate in Micronesian Studies is designed as a 15-credit, one-year program, and may be taken concurrently with other graduate programs at the University of Guam.
 The objective of the Graduate Certificate in Micronesian Studies is to offer a concentrated program of Micronesian Studies courses within a limited time period, appropriate to academics and professionals who desire a graduate-level comprehensive overview of the cultures, histories, and contemporary issues of the Micronesian area.

 Course |